Gundolf68/tstdb/README.md

 # tstdb
-An efficient Ternary Search Tree and persistent micro-database for LuaJIT
+An efficient Ternary Search Tree and persistent database for LuaJIT

 Ternary search trees are a somewhat underrated data structure.
 This is due, among other things, to the often naïve implementation.
 Thus, in many cases the following structure is chosen for the nodes (in C):
 ```C